 He gave my shoulder a tight squeeze before excusing himself to his guests in the main room.

-“This is all a misunderstanding, Marjorie,” I said, trying not to lose my temper as I slid off my headset.
-I took a few calming breaths as I stood there, mortified that this was happening within earshot of everyone, especially the donors.
+“This is all a misunderstanding,” I said, trying not to lose my temper as I slid off my headset.
+I was mortified this was happening within earshot of everyone, especially the donors.
 All of whom could be future clients.
+My face had to be twelve shades of red but I couldn't move.
+My legs were leaden, and I could barely feel my fingers as I clutched the tablet to keep my fingers from forming fists.

 Marjorie’s eyebrow lifted as if her interest was piqued.
 “A misunderstandings can be the difference between landing a real client and working a nine year old’s bat mitzvah.
 Just remember that before you tell Hollywood’s elite that they can’t have what they want.”